aminography/RedirectGlide/README.md

 ### • Custom maximum redirection count:

-You can set the prefered maximum redirection count by wrapping the image `URL` with an instance of `RedirectGlideUrl`.
+The default value for maximum redirection count is set to 5.
+However you can change it by wrapping the image `URL` with an instance of `RedirectGlideUrl`.

 ```java
 GlideApp.with(getApplicationContext())